basecamp/kamal/README.md

     port: 44444
 ```

-The hosts that the accessories will run on can be specified by host, role or on all app hosts:
+The hosts that the accessories will run on can be specified by hosts or roles:

 ```yaml
   # Single host